 - Flip it over and you’re done!

 Congratulations!
-You’ve made a DIY Farmhouse Table and saved yourself hundreds of dollars.
+You’ve made an easy DIY Farmhouse Table and saved yourself hundreds of dollars.
 Of course, if you don’t have the tools, it can add up.
 Even if you don’t have a miter saw, you can usually pay the people at the hardware to make all the cuts for you.
 And if you plan to do any kind of woodworking, get yourself a Kreg Jig!
 It’s an amazing tool!

 We spent a grand total of $135 on this table – wood, screws, glue, stain – everything.
 And this table is solid.
 Absolutely no wobbling.
 The wood glue and the screws ensure everything is staying together for good.